 “Solar hydrogen generation from lignocellulose”, Angew.
 Chem.
 Int.
 Ed., 2018, 57, 3290–3296 (link to article).

 “Plastic waste as a feedstock for solar-driven H2 generation”, Energy Environ.
 Sci., 2018, 11, 2853–2857 (link to article)

-Direct photochemical conversion of H2O and CO2 into feedstock chemicals is a promising strategy to mitigate greenhouse gas emissions and simultaneously store solar energy in chemical form.
-In this work we present the first entirely precious metal-free photocatalyst for selective CO2 reduction in water, based on a hybrid design that combines the photo-physical properties of semiconductor nanocrystals with the selectivity of a well-defined molecular base-metal catalyst.
-We developed a series of nickel complexes with promising electrocatalytic activity for selective CO2 reduction at low overpotential in organic media.
+Direct solar-driven conversion of H2O and CO2 into feedstock chemicals is a promising strategy to mitigate greenhouse gas emissions and simultaneously store solar energy in chemical form.
+We have developed entirely precious metal-free photocatalysts for the selective reduction of CO2 to CO in water, based on a hybrid design that combines the photo-physical properties of semiconductor nanocrystals with the selectivity of a well-defined molecular base-metal catalyst.
+We developed a series of nickel terpyridine complexes with promising electrocatalytic activity for selective CO2 reduction at low overpotential in organic media.
 Designing suitable surface anchors allowed us to attach these catalysts to CdS quantum dots to drive CO2 reduction with visible light.
 Immobilisation enables the Ni catalysts to operate in pH neutral aqueous solution without compromising their selectivity.
 Under visible light, this precious-metal free CdS-[Ni] hybrid catalyst gave CO with >90% selectivity.

 Metal-encapsulated Organolead Halide Perovskite Photocathode for Solar-driven Hydrogen Evolution in Water